Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu, Hawaiʻi

 Pauoa Flats-Kalāwahine Junction

-After 0.2 miles (0.3 km), the Pauoa Flats Trail reaches the first of three junctions that split off from the Pauoa Flats Trail.
+After 0.2 miles (0.3 km), the Pauoa Flats Trail reaches the first of three junctions that split off the Pauoa Flats Trail.

 This is the Kalāwahine Trail, and it’s the beginning of the return loop back down to the Makiki Valley State Recreation Area.